dmateusp/micro-chat/README.md

 * Unauthorized/Forbidden: if authentication header token invalid

 ## Tech
 The application is written in Scala and using Play Framework, the DB is Redis

+## Starting the DB
+Do not forget to rename `redis.example.conf` to `redis.conf` and to specify the configuration file when launching the DB as follows: `redis-server ./redis.conf`